ycccccccyc/learngit/readme.txt

-this is the second modified test when I am learning something about git
+this is the second modified test when I am learning everything about git